AitorVelez/Xarxes_LAB-4/README.md

 Manav Lakhwani

-Aitor Vélez
+Aitor VÃ©lez

-#Game Name
+# Game Name

 No man's ship

-#Description
+# Description

 No man's ship is a battle royale game settled in space!
 Prepare for the fight and choose one of the 3 amazing designs to destroy your enemies!